Terrarium on Hostinger

 - Add your SSH key during onboarding, or later in

---storage-size 150GIf you later upgrade the VPS plan for more disk, Hostinger documents expanding the existing partition after the resize.
+(If you need more space later, Hostinger documents expanding the existing partition after a plan upgrade.)

 Hostinger does publish an official CLI, hapi, and an official API.
 Their current support docs cover: